spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 4. Click on the **Import Cluster Profile** button.

-5. In the panel that slides open from the right, In the import cluster profile wizard, click the **Upload file** button
+5. In the slide panel that opens at right, click the **Upload file** button.

 6. Navigate to the downloaded `.json` file and select it so that it opens in the slide panel.